reasv/mitsuba/readme.md

 Some features that might be added:
 - Search: this is by far the biggest missing feature.
 I wanted to have this in 1.0 but I didn't have the time.
 Ideally, we should have full text search for post content and titles, names and such, plus all the advanced search options foolfuuka has.
 There are multiple ways to go about this, right now I am considering two.
 The first option is to use Postgresql full text search.
 This is limited, but it actually does have all the features realistically needed for our use case, and it doesn't add any external dependencies.
 This would ensure search is always available.
 The second option is using `meilisearch` which is a rust full text search engine that is both lightweight and easy to set up, it works well out of the box.
 This would give us more capabilities, it is very flexible.
 But it's an external dependency that users would have to download and run separately like Postgresql itself.
 So I am hesitant to add it, and it would have to be optional, making search not always available.
 On the other hand, using something like elasticsearch would be a huge dependency that I'm not willing to take, and it requires a lot more configuration.
 Also it's the opposite of lightweight among web servers.
-- `purge BOARD` command, to delete all archived data relative to a particular board.
-Would delete all posts, and all images that were only posted on that board, while preserving images also present on others.
-Would have option to only delete full images and preserve thumbnails and post data.
 - `hide ID` command, to hide a particular post from being served by the API, or an entire thread if the ID is of a thread OP.
 Would simply mark the post as "hidden" on the database, without deleting, it, but it would no longer be publically visible.
 Mainly meant in cases where someone was doxxed and asked to have the info taken down.
 This would also have an option to delete the images associated with the post or thread that aren't present on other posts, while still keeping them marked as downloaded, so they would not be downloaded again.
 - `check` command, to check the image store for corruption or missing images.
 This would first scan the database to see all images that are marked as downloaded, and then ensure that they exist on disk, hash the files to compare MD5s to make sure they are not corrupted.
 If an image is missing or corrupted, it would correct the database, and mark it as absent.
 Might also delete images that are on disk but aren't tracked in the database.